maiosx/Snow-Leopard/README.md

-maiOSX Snow Leopard is the world's most advanced tumblr "OS" designed in mind for file retention across all non-online Operating Systems.
-It was made using microsoft edge's browser engine also present in all browsers except firefox and safari and is the only app required to run.
+maiOSX Snow Leopard is the world's most advanced tumblr "OS" designed in mind for file retention across your (modern) devices.
+Requirements as of Jan/26/2024 - Edge Browser on a 1920x1080 capable PC or Mac, iPhone 13 + up, Chrome on Android with a modern Snapdragon chip.

 This is it.
 The Big Release.
 Demo at [maiosx.com](https://maiosx.com)